liquity/dev/packages/contracts/test-report.md

       ✓ Anyone can transfer STBL to LCs deployed by anyone (179ms) ✓ Anyone can transfer to an EOA (421ms)
-      ✓ Anyone can approve any EOA to spend their STBL ✓ Anyone can increaseAllowance for any EOA or Liquity contract (2441ms) ✓ Anyone can decreaseAllowance for any EOA or Liquity contract (1034ms) ✓ Anyone can be the sender in a transferFrom() call (101ms) ✓ Anyone can stake their STBL in the staking contract (55ms) Withdrawal Attempts on new LCs before unlockTime has passed
+      ✓ Anyone can approve any EOA to spend their STBL ✓ Anyone can increaseAllowance for any EOA or Stabilio contract (2441ms) ✓ Anyone can decreaseAllowance for any EOA or Stabilio contract (1034ms) ✓ Anyone can be the sender in a transferFrom() call (101ms) ✓ Anyone can stake their STBL in the staking contract (55ms) Withdrawal Attempts on new LCs before unlockTime has passed